Applications for Faculty visitorships are considered by the Faculty Board through the Planning and Resources Committee.

 - any ongoing collaborations or associations with existing Faculty members.

-Visitors should also seek a statement of support from a Faculty member to be emailed separately to firstname.lastname@example.org.
+Visitors should also seek a statement of support from a Faculty member detailing the collaborative activities to be undertaken during the course of the visit.
+This should be emailed separately to email@example.com.

-Academics from other insitutions are eligible to apply for Faculty visitorships.
+Academics from other institutions are eligible to apply for Faculty visitorships.
 Graduate students wishing to visit the University should apply as Recognised Students.

 The Faculty Planning and Resources Committee considers applications for visitorships and makes recommendations to the Board.
 Assessment cirteria include: